AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Before you take off, sit in different car seats to see if a certain spot is especially comfortable or uncomfortable for you.
 You might find out how long you can sit comfortably in the front seat, or how long you can sit without being in pain.

 Many folks, particularly those with nausea and vestibular disabilities, prefer the front seat since it is roomier and more adjustable.
+Looking directly at the horizon can help ease feelings of nausea.
 Plus, in an accident, you may be more likely to slam forward when sitting in the back.

 TIP